What is Product Design?

 - - DIY DVD repair parts for PS2 console.

-Unfortunately, most of these products either got canned or are covered by non-disclosure agreements (NDA) and I can't discuss their details openly.
+Unfortunately, most of these products are still covered by non-disclosure agreements (NDA) and I can't discuss their details openly.

-In the meantime, I also worked on updating my software skills.
+In the meantime, I also worked on updating my skills.
 My time with LPP had been mostly; designing, inventing, model making and problem solving with only fairly simple and ink-and-paper concept art required.
 I hadn't touched Photoshop or CAD in years!
-Fortunately, the software basics were still burnt in from my Uni' days so it wasn't a huge task to pick it up again, even after years away.
-I was surprised to see how much more user friendly (and less crashy) many of the packages have become.
+Fortunately, the basics were still burnt in from my Uni' days so it wasn't hard to pick it up again, even after years away.
+I was happy to see how user friendly (and less crashy - damn you Photoshop 3.0 on Mac!) things have become.